Note: Option values may be created and pattern matched. Most sugar is not working.

 if maybeInt and maybeInt < 10: scale *= maybeInt

-A conditional can also check for the Null value:
+A conditional can also check for the None value:

 if !maybeRef: // do some error recovery actions

-The block is performed when maybeRef is Null.
+The block is performed when maybeRef is None.
 No shadow variable is created for maybeRef at the top of the block, as we have no value to unwrap.

 If none of the above convenient approaches apply to your situation, just make use of straightforward pattern matching: